We have players from all walks of life and backgrounds, various age groups (students to seniors), and skill levels.

 Casual players who have played badminton on and off before, but mostly in a recreational environment.
 Typically less than 15 hours court time.
 Able to strike the shuttle, but struggle with getting to the shuttle on the move.
 Shots are often hit under-arm only and in an upward direction.

-The club does not have many beginners who attend on a regular basis.
 For those beginners who haven’t played in a while, we recommend you brush up on your skills before attending the club to ensure you get the most out of your time at the club.

 Players who are willing to persevere for a couple of sessions tend to find that they improve and enjoy themselves a lot more.
 The club has a friendly environment so there is no need to feel intimidated.
 If you still feel this way, chat to one of the committee members who will help look after you.